IBM-EPBL/IBM-Project-6733-1658835297/README.md

 # Project Objectives

-   Preprocess the images.
+              1.Preprocess the images.

-   Applying the CNN algorithm to the dataset.
+              2.Applying the CNN algorithm to the dataset.

-   How deep neural networks detect the disease.
+              3.How deep neural networks detect the disease.

-   You will be able to know how to find the accuracy of the model.
+              4.You will be able to know how to find the accuracy of the model.

-   You will be able to build web applications using the Flask framework.
+              5.You will be able to build web applications using the Flask framework.

 # Project Flow